boazbk/tcs/lec_03_computation.md

 ### Functions / Macros

-Another staple of almost any programming language that is lacking in NAND is the ability to execute functions.
+Another staple of almost any programming language is the ability to execute functions.
 However, we can achieve the same effect as (non recursive) functions using  "copy pasting".
 That is, we can replace code such as